-Governors should ensure the Head teacher and senior management team have robust processes in place to ensure the well-being of pupils educated off-site, in work placements and with other providers.
-Where students are considered to be vulnerable (e.g. because the student has additional learning needs) the governing body should also ensure that any additional steps have been taken to protect these vulnerable pupils - this is particularly important for secondary school governors.

-- Governors must ensure, where services or activities are provided on the school premises by another body, that the body concerned has appropriate policies and procedures in place regarding safeguarding and that there are arrangements in place to liaise with the school on these matters.
-A register of all activities should also be retained. - The Chair of Governors must take the lead if an allegation is made against the Head teacher, seeking immediate advice from the Education Service Lead Safeguarding Officer - Dermot McChrystal, Head of Education Services.
-In these circumstances Education Human Resources will also offer prompt advice to the chair of governors. - Governors should ensure that the Designated Senior Person (DSP) for child protection, their deputy, the Safeguarding Children Governors (SCG) and the Chair of Governors (COG) undertake training to support them in their roles in accordance with SEWSCB requirements and that it is refreshed to keep their knowledge and skills up to date. - The Governing Body must ensure that any data required by the Local Authority (LA) for monitoring purposes is made available.
+- Governors should ensure the Head teacher and senior management team have robust processes in place to ensure the well-being of pupils educated off-site, in work placements and with other providers.
+Where students are considered to be vulnerable (e.g. because the student has additional learning needs) the governing body should also ensure that any additional steps have been taken to protect these vulnerable pupils this is particularly important for secondary school governors. - Governors must ensure, where services or activities are provided on the school premises by another body, that the body concerned has appropriate policies and procedures in place regarding safeguarding and that there are arrangements in place to liaise with the school on these matters.
+A register of all activities should also be retained. - The Chair of Governors (COG) must take the lead if an allegation is made against the Head teacher, seeking immediate advice from the Education Service Lead Safeguarding Officer - Dermot McChrystal, Chief Officer, Education & Lead Director for Children & Young People.
+In these circumstances Education Human Resources will also offer prompt advice to the chair of governors. - Governors should ensure that the Designated Safeguarding Person (DSP) for child protection, their deputy, the Safeguarding Children Governors (SCG) and the Chair of Governors (COG) undertake training to support them in their roles in accordance with Gwent Safeguarding Board and LA requirements and that it is refreshed to keep their knowledge and skills up to date. - The Governing Body must ensure that any data required by the LA for monitoring purposes is made available.

-Governors will ensure their Head teacher and all other staff and volunteers who work with children undertake training to equip them with the knowledge and skills that are necessary to carry out their responsibilities for child protection effectively, which is kept up to date by refresher training as required by the LA/SEWSCB.
+Governors will ensure their Head teacher and all other staff and volunteers who work with children undertake training to equip them with the knowledge and skills that are necessary to carry out their responsibilities for child protection effectively, which is kept up to date by refresher training as required by the LA/Gwent Safeguarding Board.